HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ![](assets/cross-idc-disaster-recovery/image15.png)**(3) Start deployment:**

-1\.
-Click \[check and save\], the management platform will check whether there is error.
-When it is all correct, click \[Start deployment\] to enter the installation process.
+1. Click [check and save], the management platform will check whether there is error.
+When it is all correct, click [Start deployment] to enter the installation process.

-2\.
-In step \"Generate basic configuration\", configuration of the DR center will be updated to ConfigDB and server.xml of the master center synchronously and take effect after dynamic loading.
+2. In step "Generate basic configuration", configuration of the DR center will be updated to ConfigDB and server.xml of the master center synchronously and take effect after dynamic loading.

-3\.
-In step \"Set up disaster recovery replication\", data of the master center ConfigDB and data source will be migrated to the DR center ConfigDB and data source, and the disaster recovery replication will be set up between the ConfigDB and data source of the two IDCs.
+3. In step "Set up disaster recovery replication", data of the master center ConfigDB and data source will be migrated to the DR center ConfigDB and data source, and the disaster recovery replication will be set up between the ConfigDB and data source of the two IDCs.

 Note: due to the data import, you may wait a long time if the master center data source has a large data amount.